Analytical analysis of the spin wave dispersion in the cycloidal spin structures under the influence of magneto-electric coupling: Introduction

 Simple combination of the interactions (and the consideration of the ferromagnetic material as the most simple magnetically ordered material) leads to the possibility of the spin wave in the easy-axis regime (see equation (\ref{MFMemf disp dep with YiX NOa k NOd}) below)

 (no damping limit).

+Overall, the small amplitude collective excitations (including spin waves) are the fundamental characteristics of physical systems.
+Hence, they are obtained for the ferromagnetic materials (locally collinear samples) showing periodic modulation of spin density.
+In addition, it is demonstrated that the cycloidal periodic space structure forms no analog of Brillouin zones usual form the wave excitations in periodic structures.

+Another item being in focus of this work is the study of the magnetoelectric coupling appearing due to the parallel parts of the spins.
+Our analysis leads to the analytical form of the corresponding permittivity with some numerical illustration.

 This paper is organized as follows.
 In Sec.
-II Macroscopic spin polarization of the spin origin in the Landau--Lifshitz--Gilbert equation.
+II mechanisms of electric polarization of the spin origin are discussed, the role of the spin current model is point out.
+Main focus is made for the regime of collinear spin.
 In Sec.
-III Model: Macroscopic Landau--Lifshitz--Gilbert equation.
+III contribution of the magnetoelectric coupling in the macroscopic Landau--Lifshitz--Gilbert equation.
 In Sec.
-IV Dispersion dependence for the cycloid equilibrium magnetization order as a modification of collinear regime in the easy-plane samples.
+IV dispersion dependence for the cycloid equilibrium magnetization order is derived analytically in the easy-plane samples.
 In Sec.
-V On the possibility of spin wave and its dispersion dependence for the cycloid equilibrium magnetization order for the easy-axis samples.
+V spin waves for the cycloid equilibrium for the easy-axis samples are calculated.
 In Sec.
-VI Dispersion equation and dielectric permeability for the spin waves and the electromagnetic waves In Sec.
+VI contribution of the electromagnetic waves is included in the dynamic of spin waves and permittivity is calculated in this case.
+In Sec.
 VII a brief summary of obtained results is presented.